MauroCamerini/MauroCamerini/README.md

 # **Hey!
 I’m Mauro** 👋

-- 🚀 **What I do:** I’m a Help Desk Analyst (Level 1) at [Provincia Net](https://www.linkedin.com/company/provincia-net), tackling tech challenges and making things work smoothly for users every day.
-I provide technical assistance to end users, clients, and vendors
+- 🚀 **What I do:** I’m a Help Desk Analyst at [Provincia Net](https://www.linkedin.com/company/provincia-net), where I provide technical assistance to end users, clients, and vendors
-- 💻 **My skills:** I got into coding young, and I’m always leveling up.
-Recently, I dove into full-stack development—React, Angular, Node.js—and I'm comfortable working with APIs and SQL databases.
-I love seeing how everything connects and making it all run seamlessly.
+- 💻 **Development:** I got into coding young.
+In recent years, I dove into full stack web development with Node.js and React.
+I'm comfortable working with APIs and SQL databases.
 - 🙌 **Working with people:** 15+ years in client-facing roles has taught me that tech is as much about people as it is about code.
-Whether it's a user or a teammate, I’m here to help and keep things moving.
-- 🤝 **Looking for:** A dynamic team where I can jump in, solve problems, and bring my technical know-how and client-focused approach to the table.
+- 🤝 **Looking for:** A team where I can jump in and bring my development knowledge and user-focused approach to bridge technical support and software solutions.
 - 📫 **Let’s connect:** maurocamerini90@gmail.com or [LinkedIn](https://www.linkedin.com/in/maurocamerini)

 ## What I'm Working On